 There are four major questions to find answers for when planning a trip to see the Auroras- where to see the Northern Lights, the best time to see the Northern lights, how long to go for and how to increase your chances of seeing the Northern lights.
 Keep in mind that Aurora Borealis is a very unpredictable natural phenomenon and it is a good idea to be prepared as best you can to maximise your chance of seeing them, especially if you are travelling a long distance to fulfil this dream.

 Now that we know we can only see the Lights only near the poles, let us look at the major countries on the planet which are close to the poles and gives you that best chance to see the lights.
-Sorry for the geography class here but let’s take a quick look at the countries that are closest to the poles:
+Let’s take a quick look at the countries that are closest to the poles:

 National Geographic lists the above countries as the top destinations for Aurora viewing, which matches the geography details above.
 Please don’t plan a trip aiming to see the Northern Lights by seeing pictures of Switzerland or other places with the lights photoshopped in.
 So if you are chasing Auroras, countries in the Arctic circle are your best bet.